Heavy-tailed max-linear structural equation models in networks with hidden nodes: Constructing RMLMs from DAGs with hidden nodes

 \subsection{Max-weighted paths and RMLMs on DAGs with hidden nodes}

-Suppose that the true DAG has $|V|={D}$ nodes, of which {$d<D$ are observed.} In this section we denote the set of observed nodes and its complement by {$O\subset V$ and $O^c$, and write $\bsx_O$ for the vector of components with observed variables only.}
+Suppose that the true DAG has $|V|={D}$ nodes, of which {only} $d<D$ are observed.
+In this section we denote the set of observed nodes and its complement by $O\subset V$ and $O^c$, respectively, and write $\bsx_O$ for the vector of observed variables.

-A key tool is the minimal representation of the components of $\boldsymbol{X}$ \citep[Theorem~6.7]{gk}, where we replace the arbitrary subset of $V$ in that theorem by the subset $O\subset V$ of observed nodes.
-For $i\in V$ the sets can be reformulated as follows:
+A key tool is the minimal representation of the components of $\boldsymbol{X}$ \citep[Theorem~6.7]{gk}, in which we replace the arbitrary subset $U$ by the subset $O\subset V$ of observed nodes and make {some} modifications.
+For $i\in V$ we reformulate the sets as

-The set $\An^O(i)$, given in eq.~(6.3) of \citet{gk}, contains the lowest {max-weighted} ancestors of $i$ in $O$; i.e., those nodes $j$ such that no max-weighted path from $j$ to $i$ passes through any other node in $O$.
-Analogously, $\An^{O^c}(i) $ consists of the lowest {max-weighted} ancestors of $i$ in $O^c$ or $i$ itself.
-This allows us to express the ancestors of $i\in V$ in terms of the minimum numbers of observed nodes and of innovations.
-Hence, $X_i$ has minimal representation
+The set $\an^O(i)$, originally defined as $\An_{\rm low}^O(i)$ for $i\notin O$ in equation~(6.3) of \citet{gk}, contains the lowest {max-weighted} ancestors of $i$ in $O$, i.e., those nodes $j$ such that no max-weighted path from $j$ to $i$ passes through any other node in $O$.
+However, $\An_{\rm low}^O(i)=\{i\}$ for $i\in O$, and as we are interested in the innovations, we extend the use of $\an^O(i)$ in~\eqref{rmlmequat} for all $i\in V$ to avoid such trivial representations, so that $i\notin \an^O(i)$.
+Analogously, $\An^{O^c}(i)$, denoted by $\An_{\rm nmw}^{O}(i)$ in \citet[Theorem~6.7]{gk}, consists of the lowest max-weighted ancestors of $i$ in $O^c$, {including now $i$ itself.} This allows us to express the variable for node $i$ in terms of the minimum number of observed ancestors and of innovations, giving the minimal representation